 There are also some important Buddhist temples and shrines within Yala, which is not far from the city of Hambantota.

 The ruins are awesome, with many crumbling temples, statues, pools, and other structures.
 There are modern structures, too, and the temple remains an active place of worship.
-The core of the complex is a tree, a very old tree.
+The core of the complex is a very old tree.
 The Sri Maha Bodhi is believed to be the world's oldest living tree planted by a human.

 This is an important ancient city ruin site, another one of the country's World Heritage Sites.
 Pollonnaruwa was Sri Lanka's second capital city, after Anuradhapura, thriving about a thousand years ago.

 The garden-city is completely preserved, although most of the structures are in ruins.
 There are gardens, palaces, and temples, and while it's rather compact, it's best explored by bicycle.
-A bonus, the ruins are inhabited by a large troop of macaques, also residents of the area since ancient times.
+A bonus, the ruins are inhabited by a large troop of macaque monkeys, also residents of the area since ancient times.
 Duran Duran fans will recognize the site, as their Save a Prayer video was filmed here in the 1980s.

 There's a small, modern town a few miles from the ruins, with guesthouses, bike rentals, cafés, and other tourist services.
 The town is close to Minneriya National Park, a great place to elephant-watch.

 As an island, Sri Lanka is surrounded by beaches, and there really is something for everyone.
 For a diverse range of beach experiences, head to the Tangalle area.
 It's in the center of the southern coast of the island and a popular resort destination.